Even If you don’t belong to a gym, you’ve still probably heard a lot of hype around spinning classes, and how fantastic they are.

 Now, if a person who makes no changes to their diet burns an additional 1200 per week, they will almost certainly start to see some changes in their appearance within a few months (yes, months!).

-A person who improves their diet AND completes three spin sessions per week burning off 1200 calories will make far more progress, far more quickly than our first example.
+A person who improves their diet AND completes three spin sessions per week burning off our 1200 calories will make far more progress, far more quickly than our first example.

 This is why we get the answer, “It depends” because it depends on the person performing the workouts and their personal circumstances.